 Most research focuses on reductions in population size and distributions, whereas the researchers believe that loss in genetic diversity is of utmost importance for the conservation of lions.
 Genetic diversity contributes to individual fitness, species evolutionary potential and ecosystem function and resilience.

-Lions are an important flagship species that has undergone a major population and range decline, with recent estimates of the lion population in Africa between 16,500 and 35,000 individuals.
+Lions are an important flagship species that has undergone a significant population and range decline, with recent estimates of the lion population in Africa between 16,500 and 35,000 individuals.
 This represents an estimated decline of 42% over the past 21 years.
-Major declines in lion and other wildlife populations have also been noted further back in time.
-As is the case for other species, the decline in lion numbers has been driven primarily by human-wildlife conflict and habitat loss.
+Significant declines in lion and other wildlife populations have also been noted further back in time.
+As is the case for other species, the reduction in lion numbers has been driven primarily by human-wildlife conflict and habitat loss.

 The research, conducted by Dures, Carbone, Loveridge, Maude, Midlane, Aschenborn and Gottelli, was based on comparing modern and historical lion populations from the KAZA region – Angola, Botswana, Namibia, Zambia and Zimbabwe.
 Historical DNA samples were extracted from museum specimens.